The Sicilian Clan: Box office

 In France, The Sicilian Clan drew 4,821,585 admissions, making it the third-most-popular movie of 1969 in France, behind Once Upon a Time in the West and The Brain.
 It was the second-highest-grossing film of all time in France, behind La Grande Vadrouille (1966), when only considering films not shown on a roadshow release basis.
 In the United States and Canada, the film earned in theatrical rentals during 1970.

 According to Fox records, the film required $7,925,000 in rentals to break even, and it had earned worldwide rentals of $9,250,000 by 11 December 1970.
 By September 1970, it had made Fox a profit of $533,000.

 Critical reception

 Vincent Canby of The New York Times wrote that the film "has its occasional moments... but mostly it's a tired example of a tired genre."
-The Los Angeles Times said it "winds up seeming more corny and contrived than witty and ironic."
+Kevin Thomas of The Los Angeles Times said it "winds up seeming more corny and contrived than witty and ironic."

 Retrospectively, and more positively, in the book French Cinema: From Its Beginnings to the Present, author Rémi Fournier Lanzoni wrote: "This gangster film reinvented the classic gangster genre, elevating it to a higher level with its hard-boiled acting, deep character studies, and attractive photography."